-In our environment we have lot of SQL Server Instances configured with Alwayson Availability Groups HADR
+There are lot of SQL Server Instances configured with Alwayson Availability Groups HADR in our environment.

 When we create a login on Primary Replica of an Availability Group it will not be automatically moved or get sync with all secondary replicas